mwunsch/mwunsch.github.io/thinkpiece/_drafts/hive_city_retrospective.md

 well-deserved attention for their usefulness and readability.
 I relied heavily on the compiler and was so grateful for its clarity and tone.
 There's plenty of internet handwringing about Elm's lack of features, notably typeclasses.
-I didn't find this to be a real deal-breaker and got along fine without.
+I did not find this to be a real deal-breaker and got along fine without.
 My experience with Elm went well.